-The School of Hospitality, Tourism and Culinary Arts is an eight-storey campus gateway building that provides high visibility for its academic activity to both students and the community.
+The School of Hospitality, Tourism and Culinary Arts is an eight-storey campus gateway building providing visibility for academic activity to both students and the community.
 The ground floor has open views onto the culinary arts program with seven kitchen labs, eight additional classrooms, a teaching restaurant and café.
 A conference and banquet centre with capacity for 425 people occupies the top floor.
 The student accommodation is configured around a courtyard garden.
 The two- and four-bed suites have abundant daylight and views.
 Every resident has a private bedroom and each suite has a bathroom and kitchen.
 Corner lounges on each floor incorporate additional amenity space including a yoga studio and screening room.